 1. Adopt the workplan for the period 20212023 and the estimated resource requirements for its implementation, as set out in annexes I and II, respectively, to the present decision;

-2. [[Also adopt][Note] a list of activities set out in annex III to the present decision awaiting appropriate financial and human resources, and invite Parties to the Convention and the Protocol, and other stakeholders to actively seek opportunities for ensuring their financing and implementation];
+2. [Note] a list of activities set out in annex III to the present decision awaiting appropriate financial and human resources, and invite Parties to the Convention and the Protocol, and other stakeholders to actively seek opportunities for ensuring their financing and implementation;

 3. Agree that all the Parties should fund the estimated resource requirements for the workplan in accordance with decision VIII/1–IV/1 on financial arrangements for 2021–2023;

-4. Invite Parties to upgrade the sustainable availability of financing for the activities in the workplan and the functioning of the secretariat[, including for activities included in the waiting list (annex III to the present decision),] to avoid possible critical situations affecting the functioning of the treaties and their secretariat, and also invite interested Parties, organizations and other stakeholders to support the mobilization of means and resources for those activities;
+4. Invite Parties to upgrade the sustainable availability of financing for the activities in the workplan and the functioning of the secretariatincluding for activities included in the waiting list (annex III to the present decision to avoid possible critical situations affecting the functioning of the treaties and their secretariat, and also invite interested Parties, organizations and other stakeholders to support the mobilization of means and resources for those activities;

 5. Call on the Parties, and also invite non-Parties, to arrange, host and participate actively in seminars, workshops and meetings to facilitate implementation of and compliance with the Convention and the Protocol;